Interior project workflow: stages, optimizations, and mistakes

 Concept |

-Moodboard, color palette, visual scenarios |
+Mood board, color palette, visual scenarios |

-Execution without clear identity |
+Execution without a clear identity |

 |

-Detailed Design |
+Detailed design |

-Technical plans, MEPs, material lists |
+Technical plans, MEP, material schedules |

 Execution errors, budget overruns |